Keynote Speaker | 主讲嘉宾

 The Hong Kong Polytechnic University, Hong Kong

-Prof. Benny Cheung is Professor in the Department of Industrial and Systems Engineering of The Hong Kong Polytechnic University.
-Currently, he is an associate member of the International Academy for Production Engineering (CIRP).
-His research interest in Knowledge and Technology Management includes Artificial Intelligence, Knowledge-based Systems, Knowledge Auditing, Intellectual Capital Management, Intellectual Property Management, Technology Forecasting and Road Mapping, Knowledge Mining and Knowledge Systems Technology, etc..
-Since 2004, he has rapidly built up his own research in knowledge and technology management (KTM), as well as enterprise systems.
-His research in KTM and enterprise systems encompasses broad-based research of methods and tools built on the basis of Information Processing and Artificial Intelligence Technologies for supporting the management of knowledge and technology for enterprises from various industries such as Manufacturing, Public Utilities, Social Services, etc. Up to present, he has authored and co-authored more than 250 refereed journal papers including more than 160 Science Citation Indexed (SCI)/Social Science Citation Indexed (SSCI) refereed journal papers.
-Prof. Cheung has received many research prizes and awards such as the 2008 ASAIHL-Scopus Young Scientist Awards–First Runner Up Prize in the category of “Engineering and Technology”, and Joseph Whitworth Prize 2010 by the Manufacturing Industrial Division of The Institution of Mechanical Engineers (IMechE), UK in 2011, a Gold medal in the 44th International Exhibition Inventions New Techniques & Products in Geneva, Switzerland in 2016, Winner of the IET Innovation Award for Manufacturing Technology in 2017, etc.
+Ir Prof. Benny Cheung is Chair Professor in the Department of Industrial and Systems Engineering of The Hong Kong Polytechnic University.
+He is an elected Fellow of International Academy of Engineering and Technology (AET Fellow) and the International Academy for Production Engineering (CIRP Fellow).
+His research interest in Knowledge and Technology Management includes Artificial Intelligence, Knowledge-based Systems, Knowledge Auditing, Intellectual Capital Management, Intellectual Property Management, Technology Forecasting and Roadmapping, Knowledge Mining and Knowledge Systems Technology.
+His research in KTM and enterprise systems encompasses broad-based research of methods and tools built on the basis of Information Processing and Artificial Intelligence Technologies for supporting the management of knowledge and technology for enterprises from various industries such as Manufacturing, Public Utilities, Social Services, etc. Up to present, he has authored and co-authored more 300 Science Citation Indexed (SCI)/Social Science Citation Indexed (SSCI) refereed journal papers.
+Prof. Cheung has received many research prizes and awards such as the 2008 ASAIHL-Scopus Young Scientist Awards–First Runner Up Prize in the category of “Engineering and Technology”, Joseph Whitworth Prize 2010 and A M Strickland Prize 2017 by the Manufacturing Industrial Division of The Institution of Mechanical Engineers (IMechE), UK in 2011, Winner of the IET Innovation Award for Manufacturing Technology in 2017, by Manufacturing Industries Division of IMechE, UK, Bank of China Hong Kong (BOCHK) Science and Technology Innovation Prize 2023–Advanced Manufacturing, etc.

 Prof. Mohsen Razzaghi